xcart/xc5-manual/en/modules/x-payments_subscriptions/x-payments_subscriptions_system_requirements_and_installation.md

 ---

-To install and use the module X-Payments subscriptions, you need a working copy of X-Cart 5.1 or later connected to [X-Payments](https://www.x-payments.com/help/Main_Page) with the module{% link " X-Payments connector" ref_4bUTamX5 %}.
+To install and use the module X-Payments subscriptions, you need a working copy of X-Cart 5.1 or later connected to [X-Payments](https://www.x-payments.com/help/Main_Page) with the module{% link " X-Payments connector" ref_NaZh0d1b %}.

 Note that to be able to charge customers for subscriptions periodically you will need to use a payment method with tokenization support.

 The module X-Payments subscriptions can be obtained via X-Cart’s Marketplace.

 To install and enable the module on your system, follow the general module installation instructions.
-See [Installing modules from the Marketplace](http://kb.x-cart.com/display/XDD/Installing+modules+from+the+Marketplace).
+See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.

 As a result, you should have the module "X-Payments subscriptions" listed in your store's Installed Modules section: